burkeholland/quick-start/src/chapters/chapter3.md

 The most basic benefit of using this sort of separation between the model, view, and view model, is that we are able to craft two-way data binding such that the view model can act as a switchboard between the model and the view.
 Let's wire up our login xml to support binding.

-### The view model
+### The code-behind

-Although you can now see your login screen as a nicely-styled entity with UI widgets and an image, it's not yet wired up to send data to the back end.
+Although you can now see your login screen as a nicely-styled entity with UI widgets and an image, it's not yet wired up to send data to the code-behind file.
 Let's fix that.

 In `app/views/login`, you'll find `login.js`.
-You're going to add all the functions that support the xml markup you created in the previous chapter into this file, which will become this page's view model.
+This is the code-behind file for `login.xml` where you are going to add all the logic that support the xml markup you created in the previous chapter.

 <h4 class="exercise-start">
     <b>Exercise</b>: Construct the login view model